Table of Contents [+/-]

 DROP privilege for the database.

 For a more detailed description of what happens during each stage, see Section 4.6, “Access Control, Stage 1: Connection Verification”, and Section 4.7, “Access Control, Stage 2: Request Verification”.
+For help in diagnosing privilege-related problems, see Section 4.9, “Troubleshooting Problems Connecting to MySQL”.

 If your privileges are changed (either by yourself or someone else) while you are connected, those changes do not necessarily take effect immediately for the next statement that you issue.
 For details about the conditions under which the server reloads the grant tables, see Section 4.8, “When Privilege Changes Take Effect”.